DevOps-PM-PGDip-2022-2023/Nausica-s-Global-Green-Initiative/README.md

 # Risk Register
-These are the current Risks on the project, re-aligned on a weekly basis
+These are the current Risks on the project, re-aligned on a weekly basis Team Members leaving the Course
+Team Members Unavailable due to sickness or other commitments

 # Tenants of Design